JoniColeman/gwas_scripts/README.md

 •	[IMPUTE] (https://mathgen.stats.ox.ac.uk/impute/impute_v2.html)

 The protocol runs in a UNIX environment, and makes use of some of the basic software of the UNIX operating system.
 It should run on a Mac, but not in Windows.
-Most sections are designed to be usable simply by pasting into the command line – variables are set when each command is run, and commands that require variables to be set are bold.
+Most sections are designed to be usable simply by pasting into the command line – variables are set when each command is run, and should be straight-forward to modify.

 #Procedure#